Table of Contents

 - Activity decreases if the temperature or pH is too high or too low.

-- Low temperatures make enzymes inactive temporarily.
+- Low temperatures make enzymes temporarily inactive.

 - High temperatures can denature (destroy) enzymes.